CagedEther/Nustory/index.md

 Welcome to the Nustory Marketing Innovation Lab, where you can explore strategies for infusing AI into marketing.
 The lab is built on principles of Open Innovation and is a collaboration between business and academia with the goal of advancing the field and building skills.

-Nustory runs academic projects which pair business and marketing students with non-profits over semester-long engagements with hands-on learning.
+Nustory runs academic projects which pair business and marketing students with startups or non-profits over semester-long engagements with hands-on learning.
+See this [case study with University of Miami](Case_Study_Miami_BFI.md) for an example of a project in action.

 ## Why infuse AI into marketing